Silver Lake, Los Angeles: Entertainment and nightlife

 Silver Lake, known as one of "the city's hippest neighborhoods", has many bars, nightclubs and restaurants.
 Since the 1990s, the neighborhood has become the center of the alternative and indie rock scene in Los Angeles.
 It was home to two major yearly street festivals: the Silver Lake Jubilee, held in May and the Sunset Junction Street Fair, held in August.
 The last Sunset Junction festival was held in 2010 and abruptly cancelled in 2011 just days before it was supposed to take place, after years of neighborhood controversy.
 The Silver Lake Jubilee, the more recent addition, featured live music by local musicians, local artists and community businesses.
 It moved to the Arts District and changed its name to the Jubilee Music and Arts Festival in 2013.

-A comparison has been drawn between New York City's Williamsburg district and Silver Lake, which has been called the "Williamsburg of the West".
+A comparison has been drawn between New York City's Williamsburg neighborhood and Silver Lake, which has been called the "Williamsburg of the West".

+The Micheltorena Steps draws visitors looking for prime selfie shots since it was painted with hearts and bright colors ("Stair Candy") in 2015.

 In popular culture

-In addition to being the site of early Western films' star Tom Mix's studio on Glendale Boulevard, Silver Lake has been used as the film location for several films and television shows.
+In addition to being the site of early Western films' star Tom Mix's studio on Glendale Boulevard, Silver Lake has been used as the film location for several films and television shows and also shown in some video games.